Busking is only allowed in a specific area of Cronulla and a licence is not required. However, there are guidelines that you need to be aware of.

 - Permitted within the Cronulla plaza pedestrian mall (between The Kingsway at the northern end of the plaza through to the southern entrance, off Croydon Street near the train station).

 - Hours are 10am - 5pm (7pm in daylight saving) any day.

-- Busking not allowed during the Cronulla Spring Festival (September).
+- Busking not allowed during the Cronulla Spring Festival and the Cronulla Easter Show.

 - Buskers must move every 2 hours within the designated location.

 - No more than 3 persons can carry on busking together except if approval is obtained from council.

 - May receive money via voluntary donations, but should not ask members of the public for money nor approach them or sell them goods or services.